bdobon/metabolic_evo-topo/README.md

-# Topologycal and Evolutionary Analisys of a Metabolic Network
+# Topological and Evolutionary Analysis of a Metabolic Network

-Perform a topologycal and evolutionary analisys of a metabolic network: creates a directed reaction graph from a metabolic model (MATLAB format).
+Perform a topological and evolutionary analysis of a metabolic network: creates a directed reaction graph from a metabolic model (MATLAB format).